-The goal of this program is to assess the utilization of restored habitats at the Grassy Flats restoration project site by juvenile and adult fish species common in the Central Lake Worth Lagoon as the site matures.
-This goal addresses collection and assessment of an ecologically functional metric associated with the structural elements (habitats) of the grant-funded project.
+The goals of this program are 1) to continue the assessment of the utilization of restored habitats at the Grassy Flats restoration project site by juvenile and adult fish as the site continues to mature and 2) to continue the assessment of the Snook Island and "control" area site to provide a comparison to the Grassy Flats restoration project site.3) Collect baseline, fish community data in the Northern Lake Worth Lagoon in areas of the healthiest seagrass beds to assess the fisheries habitat utilization of this area.
+These objectives address the goals of collection and assessment of an ecologically functional metric associated with the structural elements (habitats) of grant-funded restoration projects.